-(Website Link: Student and Family Engagement)
+(Website Link: Student Engagement and Belonging)

 Student Engagement and Belonging at Bristol Community College understands that a vibrant and purposeful college experience is critical to students achieving their personal, educational, and career goals.
 Student Engagement and Belonging is committed to creating spaces that allow for diverse opportunities that address the unique experiences of each Bristol student.
 The office creates opportunities for students to connect with each other, develop leadership skills, and navigate their own experiences.
 As the hub for engagement on campus, you will find accessible and equitable social and educational programs, and leadership positions that empower learners to thrive in their academic, personal, and professional lives.
+Connect with us for things like New Student Orientation, Student Clubs, Student Leadership, events on and off campus, and Basic Needs.